The Child Tax Credit for Expats: Are You Eligible?

 What Is the Child Tax Credit?

-The Child Tax Credit lets parents deduct a certain amount from their US tax bill for every qualifying child they have—typically $2,000 per child.
-For example, if a couple has two children that qualify for the Child Tax Credit, they could reduce their US tax obligation by $4,000.
+The Child Tax Credit (CTC) lets parents deduct a certain amount from their US tax bill for every qualifying child, up to $2,000 per child.
+For example, if a couple with a “married filing jointly” filing status has two children who qualify for the CTC, they could reduce their US tax obligation by $4,000.

-- Have a valid Social Security number before the end of the tax year
+- Have a valid Social Security number (SSN) before the end of the tax year.

-- Be 16 years or younger at the end of the tax year in question
+- Be 16 or younger at the end of the tax year.

 Do the Rules of the 2021 Child Tax Credit Still Apply?